What happens when you’re profoundly alone standing in a room full of people? by Marcel Ollmann

 We know teaching can be very isolating, and we want you to know you’re not alone.
 With TeachersConnect, you can gain a window into other teachers classrooms, share resources, and create bonds within the teaching community.
-Download our app to get started!
+Join our community to get started!

 Marcel Ollmann has been involved in teaching and learning for most of his life.
 A fully trained and road-tested teacher, he also has over 20 years experience in website design and coding, as well as sales and marketing.
 In the last 14 years he has been intimately involved in the startup space.
 He has an obsession for the place where ideas and technology intersect to solve real world problems.